zermisto/day_flow/README.md

 * Export events for a specified date range in CSV format

 # Installation instructions
-* For Windows:
+For Windows:
 * https://drive.google.com/file/d/1eg2OxFt8lgSHxKKrKPKJdiTUFYsBhxgK/view?usp=sharing
-* 1.)Download the zip file from this google drive link
+* Download the zip file from this google drive link
-* 2.)Click “download anyways”
+* Click “download anyways”
-* 3.)Extract or unzip the file
+* Extract or unzip the file
-* 4.)Run main_ui.exe in the unzipped folder
+* Run main_ui.exe in the unzipped folder
-* 5.)click on "more info" and run anyways
+* click on "more info" and run anyways

 For Linux:
 https://drive.google.com/file/d/1ouAvK_22kmsVSRz5hGEOHRuzi3gQ6pfZ/view?usp=sharing